-Students are required to complete the APTA "Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction" (see appendix), for every Full-Time Clinical Experience.
+Students are required to complete the APTA "Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction" (PTSE 1- see appendix), for every Full-Time Clinical Experience.
 No grade will be awarded until the form has been returned to the DCE.
 The DCE reviews the form and follows up with any problems identified by the student.
-Completed forms are filed in the clinical site's file and are available for review by future students in Bio 4, Room 002.
+Completed forms are completed in in the Exxat database system and are available for review by future students.
 The DCE summarizes student assessment of their preparation and reports it to the faculty.